Articles

 Enki, firstborn son of Anu by a concubine, had originally been designated as Ninmah’s intended consort.
 But Ninmah bore a son, Ninurta, by Enlil, Anu’s legal heir through Queen Antu.
 Anu responded in anger and forbade Ninmah from marrying.

-He then restructured the dynastic plan.
+Anu then restructured the dynastic plan to retain access to the throne.
 Enki was paired with Damkina, daughter of the usurper Alalu, and together they produced Marduk.
 But after Anu overthrew Alalu, he no longer wanted Marduk — a child carrying Alalu’s bloodline — positioned to inherit the throne of Nibiru.
 Instead, Anu designated Enlil as his successor.

 Enlil, in turn, elevated his son by Ninmah — Ninurta — as second in command on Earth.